wjmoner/imedia-production/module-01/readme.md

 Murray, J. (2011). *Inventing the Medium*.
 Introduction, pp. 1 - 21 & Chapter 2, Affordances of the Digital Medium, pp. 51 - 85.

-## Module Assignment 1
+## Module Assignment A

 Fall 2016: Assignment Due September 1
 Needs: 1 stack of 3”x3” Post-It Notes

 1. Read pp. 45 - 74 in Lev Manovich’s *Language of New Media*.
 2. When you encounter a term within the reading that is either **important** or **difficult**, jot it down on a Post-It note.
 You will have two stacks at the end of this exercise: one stack for important or crucial points, and the other for difficult or challenging points in the reading.
 3. Create as many individual notes as possible.
 Think of these as *nodes* that capture one key point per sticky note.
 Write large, clear, legible notes.
 If a sticky note contains two concepts, separate those out into individual concepts.
 For instance, *variability* can appear on a single note, but “GIF and JPEG images” may need to be simplified to “GIF” one one note and “JPEG” on a second.
 4. Bring your stack of Post-It notes to class.
-Initial (e.g. WJM for William J. Moner) the back (sticky side) of every note you create.
+Initial the back (sticky side) of every note you create (e.g. “TS” for Tony Stark or Taylor Swift).

-## Module Assignment 2
+## Module Assignment B

 Fall 2016: Assignment Due September 6
 Needs: 1 or 2 8.5” x 11” sheets of plain white paper